USS Pondera

 USS Pondera (APA-191) was a Haskell-class attack transport acquired by the U.S. Navy during World War II for the task of transporting troops to and from combat areas.

 World War II service

-Pondera (APA–191), built under Maritime Commission contact (MCV hull 659), was laid down by the Kaiser Shipbuilding Co., Vancouver, Washington, 28 April 1944; launched 27 July 1944; sponsored by Miss Elinor C. Gottlieb; delivered to the Navy and commissioned 24 September 1944.
+Pondera (APA–191), built under United States Maritime Commission contact (MCV hull 659), was laid down by the Kaiser Shipbuilding Co., Vancouver, Washington, 28 April 1944; launched 27 July 1944; sponsored by Miss Elinor C. Gottlieb; delivered to the Navy and commissioned 24 September 1944.

 Landing Seabee’s and troops and their equipment on Okinawa

 Following shakedown, Pondera remained in California waters, training pre-commissioning crews for APAs, until 23 January 1945.
 Two weeks of amphibious training followed and in February she departed San Francisco, California, for Hawaii.
 After further amphibious training she carried the 81st Construction Battalion to Okinawa, anchoring off Hagushi 26 April.
 Later shifting to Nakagusuku Wan, she disembarked troops there 3–4 May and during the night assisted USS Carina (AK-74), damaged by a suicide boat.
 On the 8th she departed, with casualties embarked, for Saipan, whence she sailed to San Francisco, California.